Blog · Review Essay · Last reviewed June 25, 2026

 The book's central enemy is the myth of frictionless intelligence.
 AI is sold as a smooth surface: type a prompt, receive an answer; upload a file, receive a summary; click a button, receive classification, translation, moderation, routing, design, support, or prediction.
 The user sees responsiveness.
 The institution sees productivity.
 The investor sees scale.
 The labor that made the response possible is pushed out of the frame.

-Feeding the Machine refuses that frame.
-A model is not a disembodied mind.
+A better name for that smoothness is friction displacement.
+Feeding the Machine refuses the idea that a model is a disembodied mind.
 It is a social and industrial arrangement.
 It depends on data workers who annotate images, text, voice, video, and edge cases.
 It depends on moderators who absorb what platforms and users produce.
 It depends on warehouse and logistics workers whose motions are coordinated by algorithmic systems.
 It depends on data centers, cables, electricity, cooling, procurement, venture capital, and legal permissions around creative work.
 The interface looks clean because the institution has decided where the mess should go.

 That makes the book useful for reading everyday AI products.
 The promise of automation is often a promise that someone else will absorb the friction.
 A chatbot hides retrieval labor and content filtering.
 A recommendation system hides ranking labor and attention management.
 An image model hides labeling, rights conflict, and data-center infrastructure.
 A warehouse dashboard hides bodily strain behind throughput.
 The clean screen is not the absence of labor.
-It is a labor relation with a polished front end.
+It is a labor relation with a polished front end, and the polish itself is part of the control system.

 The AI Supply Chain